1938 Holy Cross Crusaders football team

-The 1938 Holy Cross Crusaders football team represented the College of the Holy Cross during the 1938 college football season.
+The 1938 Holy Cross Crusaders football team represented the College of the Holy Cross as an independent during the 1938 college football season.
 The Crusaders were led by sixth-year head coach Eddie Anderson and played their home games at Fitton Field in Worcester, Massachusetts.
 Holy Cross's sole loss on the year came on a road trip to Carnegie Tech, where a missed extra point by the Crusaders prevented the tie.
-They finished ninth in the final AP Poll, the best finish in the Crusaders' history.
+They finished ninth in the final AP poll, the best finish in the Crusaders' history.